 An effective interaction system of a digital product consists of small elements which have their tasks and functions.
 To make the sufficient system, it’s vital to pay attention to all the details.

 Buttons are core interactive components of user interfaces which play a significant role in the quality UX as well as conversion rates of websites and applications.
 UI buttons vary according to their features and can be divided into different types.
 A new article is devoted to the type called call-to-action (CTA) buttons covering their essence, role in the intuitive navigation and the importance of business goals.
-Let’s see what makes CTA buttons stand out from the crowd learning from the best practices.
+Let’s see what makes call-to-action design stand out from the crowd learning from the best practices.

 What’s a CTA button and why is it important?